junkurihara/dnscrypt-proxy-modns/docker/README.md

 $ docker-compose build
 ```

-A pre-built docker image is also available at [https://hub.docker.com/repository/docker/jqtype/dnscrypt-proxy-modns](https://hub.docker.com/repository/docker/jqtype/dnscrypt-proxy-modns).
+A pre-built docker image is also available at [Docker Hub](https://hub.docker.com/r/jqtype/dnscrypt-proxy-modns) (`jqtype/dnscrypt-proxy-modns`).

 ## Configuration

-Add your `dnscrypt-proxy.toml` and filtering config files in `config/` directory and run it via
+Add your `dnscrypt-proxy.toml` and filtering config files in `./config/` directory and run it via

 ```:bash
 $ docker-compose up -d